By Wendy Stoltz / Last Modified On January 15, 2023

 - 2 ½ cups Namaste Gluten Free Flour + omit the xanthan gum from the recipe

-If you brave using a different flour mix you are doing so without me properly testing it.
-Leave me a comment if you do, and let me how the flour blend worked.
+If you bravely use a different flour mix, you do so without me properly testing it.
+Leave me a comment if you do, and let me know how the gluten-free flour blend worked.

-You can make this dough the night before, and bake it in the morning.
+You can make this gluten-free dough the night before and bake it in the morning.
 Let the rolls rest and rise for 30 minutes, then cover the tray and place it in the fridge.
 Before baking, allow the rolls to sit out at room temperature for 2 hours.

 See the recipe card for two simple recipes.
-You can either make a vanilla buttercream frosting, or a vanilla cream cheese frosting.
-Both are delicious drizzled over these rolls.
+You can make a vanilla buttercream or a vanilla cream cheese frosting.
+Both are deliciously drizzled over these rolls.
 Make extra if you like a lot of icing on your cinnamon rolls.

-If you love cinnamon rolls, you might want to try these Gluten Free Cinnamon Sugar Donuts.
-For a grain-free option try these Paleo & Keto Cinnamon Rolls.
+If you love cinnamon rolls, you might want to try these Gluten-Free Cinnamon Sugar Donuts.
+For a grain-free option, try these Paleo & Keto Cinnamon Rolls.
+Please let me know if you have any questions about these gluten-free cinnamon rolls.
+For another classic breakfast, try my Gluten-Free Pop Tarts.

 Ingredients